CMU-SAFARI/Pythia/README.md

       * `tlist`
       * `exp`
       * `mfile`: specifies stat names and reduction method to rollup
-3. Rollup statistics as follows.
-Please make sure the paths used in tlist and exp files are appropriately changed.
+3. Rollup statistics as follows. _Please make sure the paths used in tlist and exp files are appropriate_.

       ```bash
       cd experiements_1C/